10 best badminton racquets in india featured image swag swami article

 G5 = 3 in

-Standard rackets have a grip size of G4.
-A thicker grip lets you hold it tight during smashes, effectively transferring power.
-On the other hand, players who prefer precise placement can choose thinner grips, because the smaller size lets you control it better.
+Standard rackets typically have a grip size of G4.
+A thicker grip allows for a tight hold during powerful smashes, effectively transferring power.
+On the other hand, players who prioritize precise placement may opt for thinner grips, as the smaller size provides better control.

 Price